 Established & Sons, Vitra, Magis, Alessi, Axor, Kvadrat, Kartell, Ligne Roset, Nani Marquina, Mattiazzi, Mutina and of course, FLOS, are some of the manufacturers that Bouroullec brothers have collaborated with over the years.

-Staying true to themselves and their beginnings, the brothers maintain experimental activity with Galerie Kreo in Paris, where they also live.
+Staying true to themselves and their beginnings, the brothers continue to have a presence in Galerie Kreo in Paris, where they also live.
 The brothers maintain that their association with the gallery, which has held four exhibitions of their designs between 2001 and 2012, is essential to the development of their work.

-The designer brothers, known for their unique style that provides a fluid feel to industrial materials like plastic and metal, have worked on designs as varied as furniture and textile wall systems to full architectural projects.
+The designer brothers, known for their unique style that provides a fluid feel to industrial materials like plastic and metal, have worked on a range of designs from furniture and textile wall systems to full architectural projects.
 Their designs have been showcased in various exhibitions and two monographs of their work have already been printed.

 "We try to erase the sign that says 'use this thing in this certain way...'"
 Erwan, the younger of the two brothers, had said during a conversation with curator Michael Darling.
 Their designs are definitely a testament to that.